 A full manuscript will be presented at the Project on Middle East Political Science (POMEPS) Junior Scholars Book Development Workshop at Princeton University on October 19-20, 2017.

 “How Civilian Perceptions Affects Patterns of Violence and Competition in Multi-Party Insurgencies” (available here).

 “Strategies of Insurgent Diplomacy: Evidence from the Iraqi Kurdish Liberation Movement” (under review).

-“Rethinking Transnational Insurgencies,” w/ Paul Staniland (working paper).
+“Rethinking Transnational Insurgencies,” w/ Paul Staniland (available upon request).

 “Making Rebellion Legible: Insurgent Diplomatic Institutions and Transnational Cooperation” (in progress).

 “Disaggregating Disagreement: Understanding the Relationship Between Hobbes and Realism” (working paper).